cjdbarlow/bedside-notebook/assessment/env/major.md

 	* Cross state/national boundaries may require multi-agency gold command
 	Regional or national ocoordination may be established above this; known as platinum command.
 	* Supports tactical command
+	* Generally not on site
+		* Regional emergency operation centre
 * Tactical/Silver Command
 	* Commanders of each service
 	Co-location of service commanders forms Joint Services Emergency Control.
 	* Located inside the outer cordon
 	* Allocate resouces to operaetional commanders
+	* Interservice operational requests are requested at the silver command level
 * Operational/Bronze Command
 	* Multiple bronze commanders dealing with particular sectors
 	* Oversee operational activities

-###Layout
+	Commanders **do not become involved in casualty treatment**.

+####Layout
 Scene layout:
 * Outer cordon
 Prevents access by general public.
 Usually established and maintained by police.
 * Inner cordon
 Area around scene, outside of which service facilities are established.
+Usually established by fire.

 Health service response requires:
 * Ambulance Command Point